 Anyone may nominate a candidate.
-However, nominations must be channelled through Sponsors or Associate Sponsors of the CMHF.
-Sponsors include the Canadian Institute of Mining, Metallurgy and Petroleum, the Mining Association of Canada, The Northern Miner and the Prospectors and Developers Association of Canada.
-Associate sponsors include the British Columbia, Ontario, Quebec and Saskatchewan mining associations and the Association for Mineral Exploration British Columbia.
+However, nominations must be channelled through Member Organizations or Associate Member Organizations of the CMHF.
+Member organizations include the Canadian Institute of Mining, Metallurgy and Petroleum, the Mining Association of Canada, The Northern Miner and the Prospectors and Developers Association of Canada.
+Associate member organizations include the British Columbia, Ontario, Quebec and Saskatchewan mining associations and the Association for Mineral Exploration British Columbia.

-June 1, 2010, is the recommended deadline for contacting a sponsoring organization about submitting a nomination.
+June 1, 2014, is the recommended deadline for contacting a member organization about submitting a nomination.

-June 30, 2010, is the deadline for delivering nominating material to the sponsoring organization for review.
+June 30, 2014, is the deadline for delivering nominating material to the member organization for review.

-July 20, 2010, is the deadline for the sponsoring organization to submit the nomination.
+July 20, 2014, is the deadline for the member organization to submit the nomination.

-Nominations must include the specific information described in the CMHF's Nomination Guidelines.
-The Guidelines and the Criteria for Selection are available at http://www.mininghalloffame.ca/nominate/nomination_guidelines
+Nominations must include the specific information described in the CMHF’s Nomination Guidelines.
+The Guidelines, Criteria for Selection and nomination form are available at http://www.mininghalloffame.ca/.

 For further information: